sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/entities.md

 If you prefer, you can manage agent entities via the agent rather than the backend.
 To do this, add the [`agent-managed-entity` flag][16] when you start the Sensu agent or set `agent-managed-entity: true` in your `agent.yml` file.

-{{% notice important%}}
+{{% notice warning %}}
-**IMPORTANT**: In Sensu Go 6.2.1 and 6.2.2, the agent-managed-entity configuration flag can prevent the agent from starting.
+**WARNING**: In Sensu Go 6.2.1 and 6.2.2, the agent-managed-entity configuration flag can prevent the agent from starting.
 Upgrade to [Sensu Go 6.2.3](../../../release-notes/#623-release-notes) to use the agent-managed-entity configuration flag.
 {{% /notice %}}